meetdomaine/Kit/documentation/content/docs/developer-themes.md

 Create a new development theme for the current branch.
 If a theme ID is already tracked to the branch name in the `{project}/.kit-themes.json` file, then a new theme is not created and the current theme's information is printed in your terminal window.
 You can remove the current mapping by running `kit theme destroy` or deleting the reference in the `{project}/.kit-themes.json` using your IDE.

 Note: This simply creates an empty theme.
-Using `kit theme deploy` to update these theme with new files.
+Using `kit theme deploy` to update this theme with new files.

 ## kit theme fetch